-Numerous awards and prizes document the artistic journey and the choir’s high international reputation: The German Record Critics’ Award, the Gramophone Award, the Choc de l’annee or the Prix Caecilia are only a few of many honours. ln 2012, the choir received the “Nachtigall” honorary prize from the Jury of the German Record Critics’ Award.
+The RIAS Kammerchor Berlin is one of the most renowned professional choirs in the world.
+Numerous awards and prizes document the choir’s high international reputation: The German Record Critics’ Award, the ECHO Klassik, the Gramophone Award, the Choc de l’annee, the Prix Caecilia and the Nachtigall honorary prize from the Jury of the German Record Critics’ Award.

-As of July 2020
+As of July 2021